Kharananda Upreti: Political career

 K. N. Upreti took part in the 1973 democratic movement against Chogyal Dynasty of Sikkim.
 From 1974 to 1975, he was the general secretary of Sikkim Student Association, Kolkata.
 From 1976 to 1977, he was the president of National Students' Union of India (NSUI) for Sikkim.

 In 1977, K. N. Upreti became the general secretary of Janata Party, Sikkim Unit under Kazi Lhendup Dorjee.
 In 1978, he seceded from Janata Party, and joined Sikkim Congress (Revolutionary) (SCR) under Bhim Bahadur Gurung (B. B. Gurung) as the general secretary of it.
 In 1979 Sikkim Legislative Assembly election, Upreti stood as the candidate of SCR from Rhenock constituency, and won in the melee among 10 candidates.

-By 1985 Sikkim Legislative Assembly election, K. N. Upreti had transferred to Sikkim Sangram Parishad (SSP) which was led by Nar Bahadur Bhandari.
+By 1985 Sikkim Legislative Assembly election, K. N. Upreti had joined Sikkim Sangram Parishad (SSP) which was led by Nar Bahadur Bhandari.
 Upreti won the seat from Rhenock again.
-In 1989 Sikkim Legislative Assembly election, he won such seat third times.
-He served the Minister for Law, Education, Sports, UD & HD, Food & Civil Supplies, Culture, Government of Sikkim (Nar Bahadur Bhandari ministry).
+In 1989 Sikkim Legislative Assembly election, he won that seat for a third time.
+He served as the Minister for Law, Education, Sports, UD & HD, Food & Civil Supplies, Culture, Government of Sikkim (Nar Bahadur Bhandari ministry).

 In 1994 Sikkim Legislative Assembly election, K. N. Upreti won the seat from Rhenock fourth times, but SSP was beaten by Sikkim Democratic Front (SDF) which was led by Pawan Kumar Chamling.
 In 1998, Upreti followed Nar Bahadur Bhandari, joined Sikkim Pradesh Congress Committee (SPCC.
 Sikkim branch of Indian National Congress (INC)) as the vice president of it.
 In 1999 Sikkim Legislative Assembly election, Upreti did not contest any constituency, meanwhile Bhandari stood as INC candidate from Rhenock constituency and won the seat.

 In 2004 Sikkim Legislative Assembly election, K. N. Upreti stood as the candidate of INC from Rhenock, but he was defeated by the candidate of SDF, Bhim PD.
 Dhungel.
 In 2009 Sikkim Lok Sabha election, Upreti stood as the candidate of INC again, but he became the runner-up candidate again.
 In 2010, Upreti came to a rupture with the SPCC president, Nar Bahadur Bhandari.
 Finally, on March 26, 2011, Upreti and six other leaders was expelled from SPCC by Bhandari.